One of the first decisions you have to make as a beginner tennis player is what forehand grip you should use.

 Cons of Using a Semi Western Forehand Grip

-- Extremly Low Balls can be more difficult to hit with a semi western grip
+- Extremely Low Balls can be more difficult to hit with a semi western grip

 - Has a smaller hitting zone than an eastern forehand